 This paper highlights the importance of ex vivo systems in order to accelerate (and reduce the cost of) drug discovery.
 The use of fresh human tissue specimens facilitates the assessment of efficacy and toxicity of novel treatment modalities in the context of conserved tissue architecture, cell signaling and extra-cellular matrixes, therefore making these screening systems clinically relevant and highly predictive.

-To speak with one of our scientists about the benefits of human fresh healthy and diseased tissue in your translational research projects, please email email@example.com.
+To speak with one of our scientists about the benefits of human fresh healthy and diseased tissue in your translational research projects, please contact one of our experts.
+Alternatively, you can browse the resources below for more information.

 - Kola et al. Can the pharmaceutical industry reduce attrition rates?
 Rev. Drug Discov.
 3, 711–716 (2004).